Archana-K20/Telecom-Churn-Case-Study-Upgrad/README.md

 ## Modelling

-Build models to predict churn.
-The predictive model that we are going to build will serve two purposes:
+Create models to forecast attrition.
+There will be two uses for the prediction model we develop:

-1. It will be used to predict whether a high-value customer will churn or not, in near future (i.e. churn phase).
-By knowing this, the company can take action steps such as providing special plans, discounts on recharge etc.
+1. It will be utilized to forecast the likelihood of a high-value customer leaving in the near future (i.e., the churn phase).
+Knowing this allows the business to take appropriate action, like offering exclusive programs or low-cost recharges.

-2. It will be used to identify important variables that are strong predictors of churn.
-These variables may also indicate why customers choose to switch to other networks.
+2. It will be applied to determine significant variables that have high churn prediction power.
+These factors might also reveal the reasons behind users' decisions to move to different networks.

-In some cases, both of the above-stated goals can be achieved by a single machine learning model.
-But here, we have a large number of attributes, and thus we should try using a dimensionality reduction technique such as PCA and then build a predictive model.
-After PCA, we can use any classification model.
+In certain instances, a single machine learning model can accomplish both of the aforementioned objectives.
+However, because there are a lot of features in this case, we should consider dimensionality reduction techniques like PCA before developing a predictive model.
+We can apply any classification model after PCA.

-Also, since the rate of churn is typically low (about 5-10%, this is called class-imbalance) - we will try using techniques to handle class imbalance.
+Additionally, we will attempt utilizing strategies to address class imbalance because the rate of churn is normally low (around 5–10%; this is known as class-imbalance).

-We can take the following suggestive steps to build the model:
+To construct the model, we might consider the following suggested actions:

-1. Preprocess data (convert columns to appropriate formats, handle missing values, etc.)
+1. Preprocess the data (manage missing values, format columns appropriately, etc.).
-2. Conduct appropriate exploratory analysis to extract useful insights (whether directly useful for business or for eventual modelling/feature engineering).
+2. Use relevant exploratory analysis to glean insights that can be applied to future modeling or feature engineering projects, or directly to business needs.
-3. Derive new features.
+3. Create fresh characteristics.
-4. Reduce the number of variables using PCA.
+4. Use PCA to lower the number of variables.
-5. Train a variety of models, tune model hyperparameters, etc. (handle class imbalance using appropriate techniques).
+5. Utilizing appropriate methodologies, train a range of models and adjust model hyperparameters (manage class imbalance).
-6. Evaluate the models using appropriate evaluation metrics.
-Note that it is more important to identify churners than the non-churners accurately - choose an appropriate evaluation metric which reflects this business goal.
+6. Apply the proper evaluation metrics to the models' assessment.
+Keep in mind that accurately identifying churners is more crucial than precisely identifying non-churners; use an evaluation tool that aligns with this business objective.
-7. Finally, choose a model based on some evaluation metric.
+7. Lastly, select a model using a metric for evaluation.

-The above model will only be able to achieve one of the two goals - to predict customers who will churn.
-We can’t use the above model to identify the important features for churn.
-That’s because PCA usually creates components which are not easy to interpret.
+Only one of the two objectives can be met by the aforementioned model: it can only identify which consumers are likely to leave.
+The aforementioned approach is insufficient for identifying the critical churn traits.
+This is because PCA typically yields components that are difficult to understand.

-Therefore, we will build another model with the main objective of identifying important predictor attributes which help the business understand indicators of churn.
-A good choice to identify important variables is a logistic regression model or a model from the tree family.
-In case of logistic regression, we will make sure to handle multi-collinearity.
+As a result, the primary goal of the second model we develop will be to pinpoint significant predictor features that aid in the understanding of churn indicators by the company.
+A tree family model or a logistic regression model are acceptable options for determining significant variables.
+We shall take steps to address multi-collinearity in the event of logistic regression.

-After identifying important predictors, display them visually - we can use plots, summary tables etc. - whatever we think best conveys the importance of features.
+Once significant predictors have been identified, visually represent them using plots, summary tables, or other techniques that best illustrate the significance of the features, in our opinion.

-Finally, recommend strategies to manage customer churn based on our observations.
+Lastly, based on our observations, suggest customer churn management tactics.